 Focus on unique issues women face: Women’s alcohol rehab facilities are specifically equipped to handle unique issues that many women face while in treatment.
 Society considers women as the center of the household and the emotional and physical caretakers of the family.

 Women often feel guilt when entering addiction recovery treatment since they are forced to abandon their families.
-The programs available in women’s rehab centers help patients achieve peace of mind regarding their needs, family, and children.
+The programs available in women’s rehab centers help clients achieve peace of mind regarding their needs, family, and children.
 Some women’s programs and rehab centers may offer onsite childcare, housing help, parenting classes, and family/couples therapy.

-Safety and security: A great benefit of women-only treatment services is that patients feel highly secure and safe.
+Safety and security: A great benefit of women-only treatment services is that clients feel highly secure and safe.
 Women who come to treatment often carry substantial emotional baggage.
 Many women addicts are victims of domestic violence, sexual abuse, and sexual assault.

 In programs where men are included, women feel insecure and may not open up about the root causes of their problems.
-On the other hand, women’s rehab facilities provide environments designed to make patients feel a sense of safety and security.
+On the other hand, women’s rehab facilities provide environments designed to make clients feel a sense of safety and security.

 Multidisciplinary approach: Women’s substance abuse treatment centers adopt a multidisciplinary approach to treatment that addresses the unique needs of women in treatment.
 These may include individual and group counseling, therapies such as CBT and DBT, dual diagnosis treatment, and holistic treatment options.